SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 In Protobuf 2 the concept of required fields used to be built into the language.
 This proved to be a [design mistake](https://stackoverflow.com/a/31814967/3183076) and in Protobuf 3 all the fields are optional.
-However, we've revived the concept in Spine validation library.
+However, we've revived the concept in Spine Validation library.
 Unlike the Protobuf 2 `required` fields, our `(required)` fields do not effect message serialization and thus can be ignored.
 Rather than guarding a technical invariant, `(required)` guards a domain model invariant.
 The choice whether or not to use validation lies solely on the developer.